TanmoyPanigrahi/iOS_Practice/README.md

 # iOS_Practice
-This is a repository that contains a few of the projects I made for practice.
+This is a repository that contains a few of the projects that I made for practice.